-Nick’s music has been performed throughout the USA and internationally by established artists such as cellist Séverine Ballon (France), soprano Tony Arnold, the Los Angeles Percussion Quartet, the JACK Quartet, the Spektral Quartet, Splinter Reeds, Quince Contemporary Vocal Ensemble, Ensemble Liminar (Mexico), Distractfold (United Kingdom), the Ekmeles Vocal Ensemble, the TAK Ensemble, and Ensemble Dal Niente, and Line Upon Line Percussion.
+Nick’s music has been performed throughout the USA and internationally by established artists such as cellist Séverine Ballon (France), soprano Tony Arnold, the Los Angeles Percussion Quartet, the JACK Quartet, the Spektral Quartet, Splinter Reeds, Quince Contemporary Vocal Ensemble, Ensemble Liminar (Mexico), Distractfold (United Kingdom), the Ekmeles Vocal Ensemble, the TAK Ensemble, Ensemble Dal Niente, and Line Upon Line Percussion.
 His work has been featured at such venues as the Juilliard School at Lincoln Center, the Center for New Music in San Francisco, and the Royal Academy of Music in Aarhus, Denmark.
-His recent projects include “Convergent Boundaries” for Percussion Trio and Electronics, premiered by Line Upon Line Percussion in October 2022 for a commission from the Novalis Music and Art Festival, along with artist residencies at the Academy of Arts and Culture and the Kopački Rit Nature Preserve in Osijek, Croatia.
+His recent projects include “Convergent Boundaries” for Percussion Trio and Electronics, premiered by Line Upon Line Percussion in October 2022 for a commission from the Novalis Music and Art Festival.
+This project included artist residencies at the Academy of Arts and Culture and the Kopački Rit Nature Preserve in Osijek, Croatia.

 He has participated in such international festivals as Gaudeamus Muziekweek (The Netherlands), Impuls (Austria), New Music on the Bayou (Louisiana), and Festival Ecos Urbanos (Mexico), including fellowships granted by the Imani Winds Chamber Music Festival (New York City), the Cortona Sessions for New Music (Italy), the soundSCAPE Composition and Performance Exchange (Italy), and the New Music for Strings Festival (Denmark).
 He has presented his work at the Conrad Prebys Music Center at UC San Diego, the Center for New Music and Audio Technologies (CNMAT) at UC Berkeley, the College of Creative Studies at UC Santa Barbara, as well as the American Beethoven Society at San José State University, the California Interdisciplinary Consortium of Italian Studies (CICIS) at the Italy’s Centers and Peripheries Conference hosted by Stanford University, and the Society for Electro-Acoustic Music in the United States (SEAMUS) at the SEAMUS 2021 Virtual National Conference.